MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-query-suggestions.md

 # Customize query suggestions in SharePoint search

 Query spelling suggestions are words that appear below the search box as a user types a query.
-SharePoint automatically creates a query suggestion when you've clicked a search result for a query at least six times.
-For example, if you've entered the query word "coffee" and then clicked a search result three times, "coffee" automatically becomes a query suggestion.
+SharePoint automatically creates query suggestions from frequently entered queries that resulted in a click on a search result.
+For example, if you've repeatedly entered the query word "coffee" and then clicked a search result each time, "coffee" automatically becomes a query suggestion.

 Automatic query suggestions are generated periodically for each result source and each site collection, so the query suggestions can be different for different result sources and site collections.